ByAnthony/covid_stories/README.md

 This project was built for week 4 of the CodeClan Software Developer course.

-The objective was to build a full stack web application to put it into practice what was learnt in previous weeks.
+The objective was to build a full stack web application.

 ## Brief